hadrienmichel/pyBEL1D/README.md

 - The file exampleDC.py provides an example on how to use BEL1D with a dispersion curve originating from real data.

 # Acknowledgement
-The forwrad model for sNMR is provided by [pygimli](https://www.pygimli.org).
+The forward model for sNMR is provided by [pygimli](https://www.pygimli.org).

 The forward model for Surface Waves dispersion curves is a Python inteface of the Computer programs in seismology (R. Hermans) provided by miili on [github](https://github.com/miili/pysurf96).